Bloq96/market/README.md

     search: Operation that will request the database to find a product in its tables.

     update: Operation that will attempt to update the data in the database.
 It can call different functions depending on what will be updated.

+Cart Factory class:
+    Implements a factory for creating carts.

+Cart class:
+    Temporary structure that stores the name of a customer, the items he/she wants and the total cost of those items.

+Sales functions:

+    create: Function from the cart factory that must return a valid empty cart.